lamberger/Snippets-VS-Code/README.md

 # Snippets-WP-VS-Code
-Code snippets for Wordpress in VSCode editor
+Code snippets for Wordpress using VSCode editor